Academic Advising FAQs

 How do I drop a class?

 Withdrawals can be made in writing to the Registrar's Office or on the My Harper Student Portal.
 (A fax with a signature is acceptable but email is NOT acceptable).
 Classes dropped prior to the second week of classes in a 16-week term will not become a part of the student's permanent record.
 A "W" grade will be assigned for withdrawal from classes after the beginning of the second week and prior to the thirteenth academic week.
 A grade of "F" will be assigned to a class dropped after the twelfth week of a full semester course.
 Remember, if you're not attending a class, it is your responsibility to drop the class.
 Your teacher cannot and will not automatically drop you.
-Talk to your counselor about deadlines for dropping classes or you can refer to Important Registration and Payment Dates (Deadlines differ depending on the start/end dates of the course.)
+Talk to your academic advisor about deadlines for dropping classes or you can refer to Important Registration and Payment Dates (Deadlines differ depending on the start/end dates of the course.)

 What if I want to add a class that has already started, but is not full?